Stabilizer R\'enyi Entropy for Translation-Invariant Matrix Product States: mutual SRE for TIMPS

 where $A$ and $B$ are two separated subsystems.
-This mSRE measures the extent to which magic is encoded in the correlations between subsystems, thereby quantifying the degree to which magic cannot be eliminated by finite-depth quantum circuits \cite{Tarabunga2023,White2021}.

-We focus on the mSRE between two different sites in an iMPS.
-For an iMPS characterized by a tensor $A^s$, we consider two subsystems $A$ and $B$ separated by a distance $r$, where $s_2-s_1-1=r$ with $s_1$and $s_2$ representing the sites of subsystems $A$ and $B$, respectively.
+This mSRE measures the extent to which non-stabilizerness is encoded in the correlations between subsystems, thereby quantifying the degree to which non-stabilizerness cannot be eliminated by finite-depth quantum circuits \cite{Tarabunga2023,White2021}.
+For an iMPS characterized by a tensor $A^s$, we consider two subsystems $A$ and $B$ separated by a distance $r$, where $s_2-s_1-1=r$ with $s_1$ and $s_2$ representing the sites of subsystems $A$ and $B$, respectively.
 Due to the translational invariance of iMPS, the mSRE $L(\rho_{AB})$ between A and B only depends on their distance $r$.

 The mSRE consists of two parts $L(\rho_{AB})=L_{M}(\rho_{AB})+L_S(\rho_{AB})$ where $L_M(\rho_{AB})=M_2(\rho_{AB})-2M_2(\rho_A)$ and $L_S(\rho_{AB})=2S_2(\rho_A)-S_2(\rho_{AB})$.
 The $L_S(\rho_{AB})$ is actually the mutual information defined with R\'enyi-2 entropy.
 Denoting a new transfer matrix and its eigendecomposition